asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 ###Focus on Short-term Deadlines

-Projects tend to be large and, by their nature, organized like waterfall projects.
+Projects tend to be large and they organized like waterfall software projects.
 The focus is on meeting a short-term deadline providing a predefined set of features.
 This is at odds with current trends in the software industry for building quality software like shipping small, incremental improvements and subscribing to practices like Continuous Integration and Continuous Delivery.

 ###Scalability Problems